jamesrr39/go-token/README.md

 ## For root tokens (one "master" token)

-- Small program to generate a base64-encoded root token and the base64 encoded hash for it
+- [./scripts/create-root-token/create-root-token-main.go](Small program) to generate a base64-encoded root token and the base64 encoded hash for it
 - It provides a middleware for authorizing root tokens

 ## For auth tokens (many tokens)